Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

+then Problem \ref{prob:partialSB} is identical to Problem \ref{prob:KL-paths-mult} but for a single time step, i.e., for $t=1$.
+In subsequent sections, we shall consider the specific case in which we take

+Then, it will hold that $r = t m$ and $\ell=n$, but here we let $r$ and $\ell$ be arbitrary for generality.
+Incidentally, if the prior kernel is time-invariant, then which are simpler and perhaps seem more familiar.

-\begin{remark} Throughout, we tacitly assume feasibility when dealing with optimization problems.
-In the present context, reconciling marginals that are ``partially specified on both ends'' can also be treated similarly.
-However, for simplicity, we refrain from this additional layer of generality as it will not be needed in the sequel. $\square$ \end{remark}
+\begin{remark} The problem of reconciling marginals that are partially specified on both ends can be treated similarly.
+However, for simplicity, we refrain from this additional layer of generality as it will not be needed in the sequel. {$\square$} \end{remark} Assuming feasibility, we readily obtain the form of the minimizer of Problem \ref{prob:partialSB} by considering the augmented Lagrangian